smithjasonm/tictactoe/README.md

  - Get the number of the next play (each play is numbered from 1–9)
  - Determine whether given x and y values are valid game coordinates
  - Determine whether a given position is available
- - Get the state of a given position (i.e., empty or occupied by X or O)
+ - Get the state of a given position (i.e., empty, occupied by X, or occupied by O)
  - Make a play
  - Register a player's resignation
  - Get the player whose turn it is